-I provide the following editing services for fiction manuscripts (novels, novellas, short stories and short story collections):
+I provide the following editing services for novels, novellas, short stories, short story collections, and non-fiction manuscripts:

 I. Manuscript Critique: